-With more than 20 years of experience in insurance litigation defense, primarily in the Florida Workers’ Compensation Act, Jacqueline M. Gregory, a partner in Conroy Simberg's Hollywood office, has handled more than 62 cases at the appellate level, including obtaining reversals of trial judges’ opinions in cases for employer/carrier clients.
+With more than 20 years of experience in insurance litigation defense, primarily in the Florida Workers’ Compensation Act, Jacqueline M. Gregory has handled many cases at the appellate level, and obtained a few reversals of trial judges’ opinions in cases for employer/carrier clients.

-Jackie will be a Panel Speaker at the Council for Litigation Management Worker’s Compensation Conference, scheduled to take place in Chicago, May 21 to 23.
-She will participate in a Panel presentation on the topic of: Maximizing the Productivity of an Aging Workforce.
-This will be her second-panel presentation, as she spoke at last year’s Conference, also in Chicago.
+Jackie was a Panel Speaker at the Council for Litigation Management Workers' Compensation Conference, which took place in Chicago, May 21 to 23.
+She participated in a Panel presentation on the topic of: Maximizing the Productivity of an Aging Workforce.
+This was her second-panel presentation, as she spoke at last year’s Conference, also in Chicago.

 A member of Conroy Simberg's Diversity & Inclusion Committee, Jacqueline is proficient in Spanish.

 - University of Miami School of Law, Juris Doctorate, 1989

 - University of Miami, Master of Arts in Economic Development, 1983

 - Joint program in Economics and International Studies